epfl-ada/ada-2024-project-adacadabra2048/readme.md

 > Project Members (sorted alphabetically by last name): Antonina Alekseeva, Ching-Chi Chou, Bich Ngoc (Rubi) Doan, Yasmine Kroknes-Gomez.
 >
 ## Abstract
-In the maze of late-night study sessions and looming deadlines, many of us have turned to YouTube for a lifeline and often found it in the clear, concise explanations of Indian STEM tutors.
-This project explores how these creators have redefined digital learning, transforming YouTube into a global classroom.
-By analyzing YouTube metadata, including trends in video uploads, viewership, and engagement metrics, we trace the growth of Indian STEM content over time.
-Aiming to use sentiment analysis on comments, we want to uncover what resonates most with viewers, whether it be teaching styles or accessibility.
-To further enrich our understanding, we want to deploy advanced keyword classification based on hierarchical structures of STEM topics and measure content alignment through cosine similarity.
-From the heartfelt comments of grateful learners to the recurring communities built around these channels, this project tells the story of how Indian tutors are not just saving students—but shaping the future of inclusive, diverse, and empowering STEM education worldwide.
+In the maze of late-night study sessions and looming deadlines, many of us have turned to YouTube for a lifeline—often finding it in the clear, concise explanations of Indian STEM tutors.
+This project seeks to uncover the factors that have propelled Indian creators to the forefront of STEM education on YouTube, exploring how their content evolved over time and comparing their strategies and engagement to those of other countries.
+By analyzing a rich tapestry of metadata, from geographic associations to monetization patterns, we investigate what sets Indian STEM channels apart: Are they uniquely positioned to grow their audience, or do their teaching styles and topic choices appeal more broadly?
+Integrating additional resources like the YouTube Data API, we delve into how comments form communities of recurring viewers and how learners navigate diverse STEM topics.
+From quantifying their rise to understanding their lasting impact on student engagement and sentiment, this project paints a vibrant picture of how Indian creators are not just helping viewers pass exams—they’re reshaping the landscape of inclusive, accessible STEM learning worldwide.

 ## Research Questions:
 * How have Indian creators shaped the trend of STEM content on YouTube?
 What factors contribute to its popularity over time?